boris1993/ipv6_preference_toggler/README.md

 `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Tcpip6\Parameters\DisabledComponents`
 in order to set preferring using IPv4 on the native interfaces.

+You'll have to run it with the Administrator priveleges since it is reading and wring against the Registry.

 Reference document:
 [Guidance for configuring IPv6 in Windows for advanced users - Microsoft](https://docs.microsoft.com/en-us/troubleshoot/windows-server/networking/configure-ipv6-in-windows)